jobgraph-dev/jobgraph/README.md

  1. **avoid footguns**
  *Jobgraph uses exiting linters to highlight bad usages of Docker, Python, or yaml.*

-For more information, have a look at [What does Jobgraph aim to solve?](docs/what-does-jobgraph-aim-to-solve.md).
+For more technical information, have a look at [What does Jobgraph aim to solve?](docs/what-does-jobgraph-aim-to-solve.md).

 ## Is Jobgraph suited for your project?